noble1819/vJob/README.md

 # vJob

-> Simple customer manager frontend to be used with the [SlimPHP RESTful API](https://github.com/bradtraversy/slimapp)
+> Simple Job Application frontend to be used with the [vJob RESTful API]

 ## Installation